ghislainfourny/jsoniq-tutorial-python/README.md

 ### Variable declaration and assignment (JSONiq Scripting feature)

-Warning: Sparksoniq does *not* support the Scripting feature.
+Warning: Rumble does *not* support the Scripting feature.
 Use let clauses instead (scroll down).

 Variables can be declared, initialized and subsequently assigned new values.
 A difference with Python is that variable names start with a dollar sign.
 Another is that JSONiq statements end with semi-colons, like in Java or C++.